ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_nav2planner_plugin.md

     PLUGINLIB_EXPORT_CLASS(nav2_straightline_planner::StraightLine, nav2_core::GlobalPlanner)
     ```

-    Note that it requires pluginlib to export out plugin’s class.
+    Note that it requires pluginlib to export out plugin's class.
 Pluginlib would provide as macro `PLUGINLIB_EXPORT_CLASS` which does all the work of exporting.

     It is good practice to place these lines at the end of the file, but technically, you can also write at the top.

-2. Next step would be to create plugin’s description file in the root directory of the package.
+2. Next step would be to create plugin's description file in the root directory of the package.
 For example, `global_planner_plugin.xml` file in our tutorial package.
 This file contains the following information

-    - `library path`: Plugin’s library name and its location.
+    - `library path`: Plugin's library name and its location.
     - `class name`: Name of the class (optional).
 If not set, it will default to the `class type`.
     - `class type`: Type of class.
     - `base class`: Name of the base class.